kr-stn/LakeR/README.txt

 Motivation:
-This collection of scripts was developed as a proof of concept for processing large Landsat data sets with R and automatically detect lakes.
+This collection of scripts was developed as a proof of concept during a university course for processing large Landsat data sets with R and automatically detect lakes.
 The goal is to create a large amount of binary lake masks so one can evaluate lake growth and lake distribution with minimal investment of time and money.